tweag/chainsail/app/client/README.md

 ### Deployment

-Use docker to build an image and feed with proper environment variables:
+Use docker to create an image and feed it with the appropriate environment variables:

 ```shell
 $ docker build -t resaas-client3:latest \